chenzgz/dynamicMRL/README.md

-# Landmark-Based Dynamic Prediction of Mean Residual Lifetime (MRL)
+# Landmark-Based Dynamic Prediction of Mean Residual Life (MRL)

 Dynamic prediction of **mean residual lifetime (MRL)** using a landmark supermodel framework, comparing **pseudo-observation (PO)** and **inverse probability of censoring weighting (IPCW)** approaches.
 The method is illustrated on the `pbc2` primary biliary cirrhosis dataset.